Asjadnasim/Real-Estate-Full-Stack/client/README.md

 # npm i react-quill for text editor and text editing use in newPostPage.jsx

 # npm i dompurify for sanitize the value of description which we save

+React -Router -Dom for loading data in listPage and singlelistPage